-NOTE: Save the 'Meeting Close & Commitment' section for the end of the meeting, allowing 10 - 15 minutes to hear each member share both sections below.
+NOTE: Save the 'Meeting Close & Commitments' section for the end of the meeting, allowing 10 - 15 minutes to hear each member share an update from last month, and what they commit to for next meeting.

-Meeting Close & Commitment: Looking forward to the next month, I would like to be held accountable for... (use SMART criteria - Specific, Measurable, Actionable, Realistic, Time-bound)
+Meeting Close & Commitments: Looking forward to the next month, I would like to be held accountable for... (use SMART criteria - Specific, Measurable, Actionable, Realistic, Time-bound)

-Commitment from last month + completion status: Finished org chart development and shared with team - success!

-Commitment for next month: start running program: 3 X per week of a total of 7 miles...working up to 10 miles in week 3.
+nmitment from last month: Finished org chart development and shared with team - success! mmitment for next month: 3 X per week of a total of 7 milesworking up to 10 miles in week 3.